 What’s the difference between stars and planets?

-Planets form by accreting leftovers in the primordial cloud, after the star has collected up the majority of gaseous material.
+The star collects up the majority of gaseous material in the primordial cloud and its planets form by accreting the leftovers.
 Planets form with much, much less mass than stars, and thus have much weaker gravity.
 The lighter elements like hydrogen and helium – so common in stars – tend to escape a planet’s weaker gravitational pull.
 Thus – relative to stars – planets have high metal content.
 Planets typically orbit stars.
 By astronomers’ most recent definition of the word planet, they clear their own orbits of debris.

 Where does that leave brown dwarfs?

 Brown dwarfs accumulate material like a star, not like a planet.
 They condense from a gaseous cloud – and are higher in mass than planets and so have stronger gravity – and thus they hold onto their lighter elements (hydrogen and helium) more effectively than planets and so have a relatively low metal content.
-Their only failing is that they didn’t collect enough material to begin hydrogen fusion, though they can sustain deuterium fusion until the deuterium is gone, which is actually essential to stellar formation with larger masses, as explained earlier.
+Their only failing feature is that they didn’t collect enough material to begin normal stellar fusion.
+Although, they can sustain deuterium fusion until the deuterium is gone, which is actually essential to stellar formation with larger masses, as explained earlier.

 So brown dwarfs are not planets, and they are failed stars, not massive enough to power hydrogen fusion reactions.
 Thus they get their own classification.